 The first men’s Twenty20 international took place in 2005 when Australia defeated New Zealand, though it would be untrue to say that it was played in a serious and competitive manner.
 The two teams played in retro kits, for example, and players wore ‘retro’ facial hair.
 Yet the idea of international T20 matches was given credence and the notion of a competition on a global scale soon began to take shape.
 The first Twenty20 World Cup was scheduled for 2007 and it has been held regularly ever since.

-The 2020 T20 is hosted by Australia and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
+The 2020 T20 was due to be hosted by Australia but has been postponed to 2022.
+India were then selected to host but due to the pandemic situation in the country it reverted to the back-up, The United Arab Emirates.
+Therefore it is UAE (with preliminary rounds in Oman) that will now host the 2021 version as planned and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
 As always if you want a bet look no further as we’ve assembled the best deals on this page to help you get more value.

 World Cup Format

 The full members of the International Cricket Council automatically qualify for the ICC T20 World Cup, whilst the rest of the places are filled courtesy of a qualification tournament for other ICC members.
 The T20 World Cup Qualifier takes place the winter before the tournament itself is due to get underway, often having 14 teams go head-to-head for 6 spaces in the finals.

 Obviously the number of teams making it through the qualification phase depends entirely on how many teams are taking part in the final tournament.
 It has ranged from 2 qualifiers in 2010 and 2012 through to 6 in 2014 and 2016, for example.
 Ireland is the most successful nation when it comes to the T20 Qualifiers, having made it the finals through this method every time they’ve taken part in it at the time of writing.